-Qian Guan and Shu Yang
+Qian Guan and Shu Yang\

-Department of Statistics, North Carolina State University
+North Carolina State University

 Abstract: Multiple imputation is widely used to handle missing data.
-Although Rubin's combining rule is simple, it is not clear whether or not the standard multiple imputation inference is consistent when coupled with the commonly-used full sample estimators.
-This article establishes a unified martingale representation of multiple imputation for a wide class of asymptotically linear full sample estimators.
-This representation invokes the wild bootstrap inference to provide consistent variance estimation under the correct specification of the imputation models.
-As a motivating application, we illustrate the proposed method to estimate the average causal effect (ACE) with partially observed confounders in causal inference.
+Although Rubin's combining rule is simple, it is not clear whether the standard multiple imputation inference is consistent when coupled with the commonly used full-sample estimators.
+Here, we establish a unified martingale representation of multiple imputation for a wide class of asymptotically linear full-sample estimators.
+This representation invokes the wild bootstrap inference to provide a consistent variance estimation under a correct specification of the imputation models.
+As a motivating application, we use the proposed method to estimate the average causal effect (ACE) with partially observed confounders in a causal inference.
 Our framework applies to asymptotically linear ACE estimators, including the regression imputation, weighting, and matching estimators.
-We extend to the scenarios when both outcome and confounders are subject to missingness and when the data are missing not at random.
+Lastly, we extend the proposed method to include scenarios in which both the outcome and the confounders are subject to missingness, and when the data are missing not at random.

-Key words and phrases: Causality; Congeniality; Martingale representation; Influence function; Weighted bootstrap.
+Key words and phrases: Causality, congeniality, influence function, martingale representation, weighted bootstrap.